-The Company owns various unregistered trademarks for some of which formal protection is being sought, including MorphomerTM, SupraAntigenTM and its corporate name, logo and Nasdaq Global Market symbol.
+The Company owns various registered and unregistered trademarks, for some of which formal protection has been obtained or is being sought, including MorphomerTM, SupraAntigenTM and its corporate name, logo and Nasdaq Global Market symbol.
 All other trademarks, trade names and service marks of other companies appearing in this prospectus supplement are the property of their respective owners.
 Solely for convenience, the trademarks and trade names in this prospectus supplement may be referred to without the TM symbols, but such references should not be construed as any indicator that their respective owners will not assert, to the fullest extent under applicable law, their rights thereto.
-The Company does not intend to use or display other companies' trademarks and trade names to imply a relationship with, or endorsement or sponsorship of the Company by, any other companies.
+The Company does not intend to use or display other companies' trademarks and/or trade names to imply a relationship with, or endorsement or sponsorship of the Company by, any other companies.